Skip to content

 1. Generate the link in your DMS

-Navigate to your document management system and create a file request for the specific folder where you want documents stored.
+Open your document management system and create a file request for the target folder.

 2. Store the link in Tallyfy

-Copy the generated link and paste it into a short text field in your Tallyfy template.
-This becomes part of your workflow data.
+Paste the generated link into a short text field in your Tallyfy template.

 3. Share via workflow tasks

 Use variables to insert the link into task instructions.
-When someone reaches that task, they see the link and know exactly where to upload.
+When someone reaches that task, they’ll see the upload link.

-The recipient clicks the link, uploads their documents directly to your DMS, and marks the Tallyfy task complete.
-Documents go straight to your secure storage.
+The recipient clicks the link, uploads files directly to your DMS, and marks the Tallyfy task complete.

 5. Access from your DMS

-Your team retrieves the uploaded documents from the DMS using your existing security protocols and access controls.
+Your team retrieves uploaded documents from the DMS using your existing access controls.

 Real-world example

-The firm launches a new client onboarding process in Tallyfy.
-During launch, they generate unique Box file request links for each document type - contracts, identification documents, financial records.
-These links get stored in text fields.
+A legal firm launches a client onboarding process in Tallyfy.
+During launch, they generate unique Box file request links for each document type - contracts, IDs, financial records - and store them in text fields.

-When the client receives their tasks, they see clear instructions: “Upload your documents here: [link]”.
-The client clicks, uploads directly to the firm’s Box account, and the documents land in the correct client folder.
-The law firm maintains attorney-client privilege while the client has a smooth experience.
+The client receives tasks with clear instructions: “Upload your documents here: [link]”.
+They click, upload directly to the firm’s Box account, and documents land in the correct client folder.
+The firm maintains attorney-client privilege while the client gets a straightforward experience.

 Setting up your workflow

-Template configuration - Add short text form fields to capture the file request URLs during process launch.
+Template configuration - Add short text form fields to capture file request URLs during process launch.

-Variable insertion - Use variables to dynamically insert these URLs into task descriptions or form instructions.
+Variable insertion - Use variables to insert these URLs into task descriptions or form instructions.

-Clear instructions - Write task descriptions that explain what documents to upload and provide the link prominently.
+Clear instructions - Write task descriptions that explain what documents to upload and show the link prominently.

 Security benefits